segmentio/segment-docs/src/segment-app/extensions/dbt.md

 After you've successfully set up dbt with a warehouse and connected to your Git repository, you can select dbt models for use with Reverse ETL by following these steps:

-1. In your Segment Workspace, navigate to **Connections > Sources** and select the Reverse ETL tab.
+1. In your Segment workspace, navigate to **Connections > Sources** and select the Reverse ETL tab.
 2. Click **+Add Reverse ETL source** , select your source, then click **Add Model**.
 3. Click **dbt Models** as your modeling method, then select and preview a model from the dbt model dropdown.
 4. Add a primary key, then click **Preview your model**.